vacu9708/Shopping-mall/Future.md

 Logstash can parse, filter, and transform log data before sending it to Elasticsearch for storage and analysis.

 - `Kibana`: Visualization and Dashboards

-# Handling large load on the DB
-### Horizontal scaling with load balancing
-Read replicas can handle additional read-only traffic.

 # Microservices to be implemented in the future
 - **Shopping cart and wishlist in the Product management service**